Periyar: Rationalism

-Ramasamy also blamed the capitalists for their control of machineries, creating difficulties for the workers.
-According to his philosophy, rationalism, which has to lead the way for peaceful life to all, had resulted in causing poverty and worries to the people because of dominating forces.
-He stated that there is no use of simply acquiring titles or amassing wealth if one has no self-respect or scientific knowledge.
+Periyar also blamed the capitalists for their control of machinery, creating difficulties for the workers.
+According to his philosophy, rationalism, which ought to lead the way to a peaceful life for all, had resulted in causing poverty and anxiety among the people due to dominating forces.
+He stated that there is no use to simply acquiring titles or amassing wealth if one lacks self-respect or scientific knowledge.
 An example he gave was the West sending messages to the planets, while the Tamil society in India were sending rice and cereals to their dead forefathers through the Brahmins.

-In a message to the Brahmin community, Ramasamy stated, "in the name of god, religion, and sastras you have duped us.
+In a message to the Brahmin community, Periyar stated, "in the name of god, religion, and sastras you have duped us.
 We were the ruling people.
 Stop this life of cheating us from this year.
 Give room for rationalism and humanism".
 He added that "any opposition not based on rationalism, science, or experience will one day or another, reveal the fraud, selfishness, lies and conspiracies".

 Self-respect

-Ramasamy's philosophy of self-respect was based on his image of an ideal world and a universally accepted one.
+Periyar's philosophy of self-respect was based on his image of an ideal world and a universally accepted one.
 His philosophy preaches that human actions should be based on rational thinking.
 Further, the outcome of the natural instinct of human beings is to examine every object and every action and even nature with a spirit of inquiry, and to refuse to submit to anything irrational as equivalent to slavery.
 Thus, the philosophy of self-respect taught that human actions should be guided by reason, right and wrong should follow from rational thinking and conclusions drawn from reason should be respected under all circumstances.
 Freedom means respect to thoughts and actions considered 'right' by human beings on the basis of 'reason'.
 There is not much difference between 'freedom' and 'self-respect'.

-Ramasamy's foremost appeal to people was to develop self-respect.
+Periyar's foremost appeal to people was to develop self-respect.
 He preached that the Brahmins had monopolised and cheated other communities for decades and deprived them of self-respect.
 He stated that most Brahmins claimed to belong to a "superior" community with the reserved privilege of being in charge of temples and performing archanas.
 He felt that they were trying to reassert their control over religion by using their superior caste status to claim the exclusive privilege to touch idols or enter the sanctum sanctorum.